 7. You can immerse yourself into nature and lush gardens

-As well as a historic castle with tales of battle and dungeons, Warwick Castle have some beautiful gardens to visit while you’re here.
-In fact, there’s 64 acres!
+As well as a historic castle with tales of battle and dungeons, Warwick Castle has some beautiful gardens to visit while you’re here.
+In fact, there are 64 acres!

 The gardens have been here since 1576, around the time of Queen Elizabeth I and have developed since the 18th century into a botanists paradise.
 So, you can escape from the ramparts and into an oasis.